dsccommunity/dsccommunity.org/content/blog/convert-tests-to-pester5-for-dsc-community-repository.md

 number of expected number of hits should be.
 Use this wisely, and make use of the parameter `ParameterFilter` where possible to split up the asserts.
-If that is not possible consider adding an unique helper function for each call that could be better asserted or as mentioned before. consider using `AfterEach`-block instead.
+If that is not possible consider adding an unique helper function for each call that could be better asserted or as mentioned before, consider using `AfterEach`-block instead.

 When asserting if a mock was called in an `AfterAll`-block the